MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-manual.md

 > * [Python](data-connection-event-grid-python.md)
 > * [Azure Resource Manager template](data-connection-event-grid-resource-manager.md)

-Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
-Azure Data Explorer offers ingestion (data loading) from Event Hubs, IoT Hubs, and blobs written to blob containers, among other [ingestion methods](ingest-data-overview.md).
+Event Grid is a pipeline that listens to Azure storage, and updates Azure Data Explorer to pull information when subscribed events occur.
+Azure Data Explorer offers continuous ingestion from Azure Storage (Blob storage and ADLSv2) with Azure Event Grid subscription for blob created or blob renamed notifications and streaming these notifications to Azure Data Explorer via an Event Hub.

 In this article, you'll manually create resources that are needed for Event Grid data connection.
 The resources you'll create are the Event Grid subscription, Event Hub namespace, and Event Hub.
 Event Hub namespace and Event Hub are described in the [Prerequisites](#prerequisites).

 For general information about ingesting into Azure Data Explorer from Event Grid, see [Connect to Event Grid](ingest-data-event-grid-overview.md).
-To automatically create the resources, see [Ingest blobs into Azure Data Explorer by subscribing to Event Grid notifications](ingest-data-event-grid.md).
+To automatically create the resources, see [Ingest blobs into Azure Data Explorer by subscribing to Event Grid notifications](ingest-data-event-grid.md#create-an-event-grid-data-connection-in-azure-data-explorer).

 ## Prerequisites